 Keep/Stay wet palettes reduce the environmental impact on your paints and keep them wet longer.
 If you are using a normal dry palette the conditions of your environment will make a much bigger difference to how quickly your paints dry out on your palette.
 You can help to counter this by using some of the suggestions in this article like keeping paints moist for example.

-Palette Choice Make a Big Difference in How Long Paint Stays Wet
+Palette Choice Makes a Big Difference in How Long Paint Stays Wet

 There are lots of different options for the type of palette you use while painting with acrylics.
 But these boil down to two kinds: those that are dry and those that are wet.